 Did you know it’s possible for your weight to drop but your body fat percentage to increase?
 It’s scary to think about, but it’s true.

 Luckily for you, you don’t need to worry about that.
-Today you will learn to distinguish between weight loss vs fat loss and be able to implement the right choices and actions for long term success.
+Today you will learn what is the difference between fat loss and weight loss and how to implement the right choices and actions for long term success.

 Simply put, losing weight is when you have a decrease in your body weight that can come from fat, muscle, and/or water.
 When you are losing fat, a decrease in your weight is from excess fat on your body.

 Ever had a friend that told you they lost 7 pounds in a week?
 I know you do because we all that friend.

 Well, it’s nearly impossible to lose 7 pounds of fat in a week, meaning most of that weight is water.
 Tell your friend that and burst their bubble or just smile and nod the next time they tell you that, the choice is yours.

 When it comes to the debate of weight loss vs fat loss, the goal should always be to lose fat.

 Let’s continue on and learn how to make fat loss the priority.